Dolphins of the Great Barrier Reef: Intelligent and Graceful Marine Residents

 Wide Variety of Species

-More than 40 species are discovered globally, each possessing distinct characteristics and behaviours.
-Some of the most well known species include bottlenose dolphins, orcas (often called killer whales, which are a type of dolphin), and spinner dolphins.
+Researchers have discovered more than 40 dolphin species worldwide, each with unique characteristics and behaviours.
+Some of the most well-known species include bottlenose dolphins, orcas (also known as killer whales, which are a type of dolphin), and spinner dolphins.

 Echolocation